 If you cannot reach a health care provider for any reason, please contact one of the mental health professionals we have listed on the Diabetes Advocacy resource page or call

 - Crisis Services Canada (1-833-456-4566 or text 45645)

 - Centre for Suicide Prevention (1-833-456-4566)

 - The Suicide Prevention Lifeline in the United States at 1(800) 273-8255 of use their Twitter (@800273TALK) resources.

-If you need immediate assistance, call 911 or go to the nearest hospital emergency room.
+Remember that if you need immediate assistance, call 911 or go to the nearest hospital emergency room.
 Your life matters and help is available for you.

 Managing your mental wellness